New York State Income Tax and Other Taxes

 New York's estate tax is based on the overall value of a decedent’s estate, provided that the decedent was a New York resident or owned real or tangible personal property within the state.

-You must include the value of certain gifts made during your lifetime to the value of your estate, but there are exceptions for gifts made prior to April 1, 2014 or between January 1 and January 15, 2019.
-This tax provision was renewed in 2019 and it continues through at least January 1, 2026.
+You must include the value of certain gifts made during your lifetime to the value of your estate, but there are exceptions for gifts made prior to April 1, 2014, or between Jan.
+1 and Jan.
+15, 2019, or when the giver was a nonresident.
+This tax provision was renewed in 2019 and it continues through at least Jan.
+1, 2026.

 The state does not additionally tax specific inheritances.